kumaran-is/flex-standard-layout/README.md

 ## GitHub Working Agreement

-We will be working off the masterp branch.
+We will be working off the master branch.
 When working on a new feature or fixing a bug, create a new branch out of the master branch and follow the below naming convention for the branch name.
 Remember that GitHub and MacOS are case-sensitive.
 Our standard will be for all branch names and file names to be all lower-case.